camthegeek/xmr-browser-notifications/README.md

 # xmr-browser-notifications
+## What this does:
-Sends out a browser notification when a block is found on selected pool.
+When a block is found on selected pool, you will receive one or more browser based notifications.
-Powered by push.js by Nickersoft (https://github.com/Nickersoft/push.js)
+## What this does not do:
+Finds blocks for you.
+Monitor multiple pools at once in one tab.

 # Initial version
 Not very optimized for customization.